 Electronic ignition certainly solves some big problems at the expense of another battery pack, added weight, and perhaps reliability.

-Magneto systems have proven them selves for decades and are tough as nails but are not as efficient, and harder to start.
+Magneto systems have proven themselves for decades and are tough as nails but are not as efficient, and can be slightly harder to start.